 Now I can hold the weight of it.

-With rooted feet and supportive legs, hips, belly, heart and voice I am recalibrated to hold and support this weight of creativity that has felt unbearable.
+With rooted feet and legs, hips, belly, heart and voice I can hold and support this weight of creativity that has felt unbearable to me before.

 I have built a supportive body that holds my creative ideas like a good parent might.

-I have the discernment and love for each idea as it enters my purview and not to not react in panic as this surge of imagination lands on me with its weight.
+I have the discernment and love for each idea as it enters my purview as I try not to react in panic as this surge of imagination lands on me with its weight.

 The weight of it reminding me of other weights that landed on me at other times.